What is an in-grown toenail?

 - Then, using a cotton wool bud, push the skin fold over the ingrown nail down and away from the nail.
 Do this starting at the root of the nail and move the cotton wool bud towards the end of the nail.

 - If the nail can be trimmed in such a way to “release” the splinter , then it may well resolve the problem, however this can be quite challenging and painful.

 - It is recommended that if the ingrown nail cannot be safely managed, then a visit to our facility will almost certainly resolve the issue.

 For persistent ingrown toenails, it may be necessary to remove either part of the nail, or completely remove it after using a local anesthetic.
-For more information, please see our section about Painless Surgery for Ingrown Toenails.
+For more information, please see our section about Toenail Surgery.